 The primary concern with this view is that development on unsubdivided land does not result in the view corridor being built within.

-this street and are to be retained.
+Grass verges and unmade edges are characteristic this street and are to be retained.

 Figure 5.17 Control Diagram - Creek Street